 When I need to draw, I can share my screen, pick up the stylus, and draw directly on the device in front of everyone on the conference call.
 It ignores your hand and only responds to the stylus.
 You can draw as naturally and normally as with a pen and paper.
 Plus, this device acts like another monitor.
 You can either mirror your desktop or extend it to the Artisul.

 You don't even need an expensive drawing program to go on it, you can use Google Drawings.
 Google Drawings is another part of the Google Docs suite and you can have collaborative multi-user simultaneous drawings that everyone can see.
 Super cool - Requirement #3 met.

 Now, Wacom is expensive, but that's to be expected because they're the leader for this kind of device.

-Luckily those of us who simply want better virtual whiteboards, can choose one of the low-end competitors that have reasonably priced versions that have just enough features to satisfy the virtual whiteboard need we really want.
+Luckily those of us who simply want better virtual whiteboards, the Artisul D22S is more reasonably priced and has just enough features to satisfy the virtual whiteboard need we really want.

 A lot of organizations have employee stipends for equipment necessary to make home offices more ergonomic and complete for remote workers putting these low-end devices well within reach of the professional remote worker!

 Work, teach, and present remotely like a pro

 There's a lot of advice out there.
 A lot of self-proclaimed experts with little practical experience informing their advice.
 Don't rush to buy the hottest thing just because someone else says it's "The Best."
 Approach your remote work environment like a professional and know what you want and why you want it.

 We've been a fully-remote and highly interactive company for 15 years.
 We work virtually with our customers and with each other.
 When the current pandemic hit, we didn't skip a beat and are busier than we've ever been.